semmi88/semmi88.github.io/book_reviews/software_eng_at_google.md

 ## The main ideas presented by the book:
 - Software engineering vs Progamming
 - Software engineering is programming integrated over time
-- The book presents all the things you should consider for your project, if they are planned to have a longer lifecycle
+  - all the things you should consider for your projects, if they are planned to have a longer lifecycle
 - Large emphasis on continous delivery:
   - on a longer timespan your software must be able to react to changes, the incapability to react is a high-risk bet, because changes are inevitable (technologies - dependencies, runtimes, hardware; business - market conditions, customer taste)
   - ability to make reliabe updates - is the essence of long-term sustainability for your project